anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: To have faith is to trust yourself to the water.
-When you swim you don't grab hold of the water, because if you do you will sink and drown.
-Instead you relax, and float.
+Quote: There is no scarcity of opportunity to make a living at what you love; there's only scarcity of resolve to make it happen.

-By: Alan Watts
+By: Wayne Dyer